NVIDIA/NVFlare/examples/advanced/random_forest/README.md

 bash data_split_gen.sh
 ```

-This will generate data splits for three client sizes: 2, 5 and 20, and 3 split conditions: uniform, square, and exponential.
+This will generate data splits for two client sizes: 5 and 20, and 3 split conditions: uniform, square, and exponential.
 If you want to customize for your experiments, please check `utils/prepare_data_split.py`.

-> **_NOTE:_** The generated train config files will be stored in the folder `/tmp/nvflare/xgboost_higgs_dataset/`,
+> **_NOTE:_** The generated train config files will be stored in the folder `/tmp/nvflare/random_forest/HIGGS/data_splits`,
 > and will be used by job_configs by specifying the path within `config_fed_client.json`

-## HIGGS job configs preparation under various training settings
+## HIGGS jobs preparation under various training settings

 Please follow the [Installation](https://nvflare.readthedocs.io/en/main/quickstart.html) instructions to install NVFlare.

-We then prepare the NVFlare job configs for different settings by running
+We then prepare the NVFlare jobs for different settings by running
 ```
-bash job_config_gen.sh
+bash jobs_gen.sh
 ```

 This script modifies settings from base job configuration